software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 Make sure there is only one configuration with type `react-native-ide` in your `configurations` array.
 See the sample `launch.json` from the above step to make sure the format of the file is correct.

-## Customizing launch configuration for React Native IDE
+## Customizing launch configuration for Radon IDE

 Launch configuration offers a number of options that can be listed when editing the `react-native-ide` entry in VS Code thanks to code completion (IntelliSense).
 Along with the code completion, a documentation is displayed provided for individual options.